 Who has not heard of the Colosseum in Rome?
-It is, along with the Vatican City (which is its own state and not Rome), the symbol of the eternal city of Rome.
-Colosseum is almost 2000 years old and could room more than 50 000 people.
+It is, along with the Vatican City (which is its state and not Rome), the symbol of the eternal city of Rome.
+The Colosseum is almost 2,000 years old and could accommodate more than 50,000 people.
 It was used for exhibitions of exotic animals, executions of prisoners, recreations of battles and gladiator fights, and was active for over 500 years.
-I recommend you to go there early to get a head start and get your tickets online.
-Children under the age of 17 and seniors of the age 65 or older have free entrance.
-The tickets to Colosseum are in combination with the tickets for the Roman Forum and the Palatine Hill.
+I recommend you go there early to get a head start and get your tickets online.
+Children under the age of 17 and seniors age 65 or older have free entrance.
+The tickets to the Colosseum are combined with the Roman Forum and Palatine Hill tickets.

 The Roman Forum

-The Roman Forum was a place where religious and public life in ancient Rome took place.
-There are several magnificent temples located in the Forum, Saturn, and Venus among others.
-Besides the temples, there are other things of worth, such as several arches, a basilica, column of Phocas and Via Sacra, the main street, among others.
+The Roman Forum was where religious and public life in ancient Rome took place.
+Several magnificent temples are located in the Forum, Saturn, and Venus, among others.
+Besides the temples, there are other things of worth, such as several arches, a basilica, a column of Phocas, and Via Sacra, the main street.

 The Palatine Hill

-The Palatine Hill is located just above the Roman Forum, is one of the oldest parts of the city and is most central of the Seven Hills of Rome.
-Although the Palatine Hill is all impressive, there are few things you might want to focus on, such as Domus Flavia, Farnese Gardens – first botanical gardens to be created in Europe, and Hippodrome of Domitian.
+The Palatine Hill is located just above the Roman Forum, is one of the city’s oldest parts, and is the most central of the Seven Hills of Rome.
+Although the Palatine Hill is all impressive, there are a few things you might want to focus on, such as Domus Flavia, Farnese Gardens – the first botanical gardens to be created in Europe, and Hippodrome of Domitian.

 The Borghese Gallery

-The Borghese Gallery or Galleria Borghese is located in Villa Borghese and is one of the most renowned art museums in the world.
-The Gallery houses the works of some of the world’s known artists like Raphael, Rubens, Bernini, and Botticelli.
+The Borghese Gallery, or Galleria Borghese, is located in Villa Borghese and is one of the most renowned art museums in the world.
+The Gallery houses the works of some of the world’s most well-known artists, like Raphael, Rubens, Bernini, and Botticelli.
 Don’t know what to do in Rome when it rains?
 Visit the Borghese Gallery.

 Basilica of St. John Lateran

-There are four major Basilicas of Rome – St. Peter’s, St. Paul outside the walls, St. Mary Major and St. John Lateran.
-St. Peter’s may be the most known, but St. John Lateran is the most important of the four major Basilicas.
-The St. John Lateran Basilica is the Cathedral of Rome and is called archbasilica as it is considered the mother church of Roman Catholic.
+There are four major Basilicas of Rome – St. Peter’s, St. Paul outside the walls, St. Mary Major, and St. John Lateran.
+St. Peter’s might be the most known, but St. John Lateran is the most important of the four major Basilicas.
+The St. John Lateran Basilica is the Cathedral of Rome and is called Archbasilica, as it is considered the mother church of Roman Catholics.
 It was here that all popes were enthroned up until 1870.

 2 or 3 days in Rome itinerary

 Stroll around and get familiar with the area around you.
 Feel the atmosphere and vibes of Rome.
-If this is your first full day in Rome, I suggest you start with a morning tour to Colosseum, Roman Forum, and The Palatine Hill.
-You can easily spend here 3-4 hours.
+If this is your first full day in Rome, I suggest you start with a morning tour of the Colosseum, Roman Forum, and Palatine Hill.
+You can easily spend 3-4 hours here.

-From the Colosseum you can walk to Trevi Fountain – it will only take you 20 minutes.
-On your way, you will meet Trajan’s Column and the Palazzo Colonna art gallery.
-Remember to have some lunch between all the sightseeing – low blood sugar and sightseeing is not a good combination.
+From the Colosseum, you can walk to Trevi Fountain – it will only take you 20 minutes.
+You will meet Trajan’s Column and the Palazzo Colonna art gallery on your way.
+Remember to have some lunch between all the sightseeing – low blood sugar and excursion are not a good combination.

 Now would be the perfect time to have lunch.
-On your way from the Colosseum, you can stop at Fuorinorma restaurant – best place in the neighborhood, vegetarian-friendly and you won’t break the bank.
-If you are into Italian cuisine (who isn’t?) check Kasia’s post on Italian cuisine’s history and why it is so diverse.
+On your way from the Colosseum, you can stop at Fuorinorma restaurant – the best place in the neighborhood, vegetarian-friendly, and you won’t break the bank.
+If you are into Italian cuisine (who isn’t?), check Kasia’s post on its history and why it is so diverse.

-From Trevi Fountain you can take a walk to the Spanish steps – it is an 8-10 minutes’ walk.
-When you are done with the sightseeing of the day find a place to take a glass of wine, watch people, relax, and let the impression sink in.
+From Trevi Fountain, you can take a walk to the Spanish steps – it is an 8-10 minute walk.
+When you finish the day’s sightseeing, find a place to take a glass of wine, watch people, relax, and let the impression sink in.

-Visit the Vatican City, St. Peter’s Basilica and St. Peter’s Dome.
+Visit the Vatican City, St. Peter’s Basilica, and St. Peter’s Dome.
 Take an early tour to get it out of the way while you have lots of energy.
-You can easily use 4-5 hours there, depending on your interests.
+Depending on your interests, you can easily use 4-5 hours there.
 Bring water and some snacks for that blood sugar.

-On your way back from Vatican City head to Castel Saint Angelo and have lunch at Coffee in Castel Sant’Angelo.
+On your way back from Vatican City, head to Castel Saint Angelo and have lunch at Coffee in Castel Sant’Angelo.
 It will take you 15-20 minutes to walk.
-After lunch, you can explore the Castel and the museum and take some beautiful pictures of the river.
-This is a 2nd-century castle that houses furniture & paintings collections in Renaissance apartments.
+After lunch, you can explore the castle and the museum and take beautiful river pictures.
+This is a 2nd-century castle that houses furniture & painting collections in Renaissance apartments.

-From here you can walk over the river Tiber by crossing the Bridge of Angels.
-Overview of this bridge is unique, it’s worth to walk around, and the atmosphere and surroundings are lovely.
+You can walk over the river Tiber by crossing the Bridge of Angels.
+The overview of this bridge is unique; it’s worth walking around, and the atmosphere and surroundings are lovely.

-Now you can continue exploring Piazza Navona and Pantheon; they are located 5 minutes walk apart.
-After all the walking you deserve to sit down and have a glass of wine.
-And what is the better place to do it than a wine bar located just 8 minutes away?
+Now you can continue exploring Piazza Navona and Pantheon; they are located a 5-minute walk apart.
+After all the walking, you deserve to sit and have a glass of wine.
+And what is a better place to do it than a wine bar just 8 minutes away?
 Visit Cul de Sac and let your feet rest for the rest of your trip.

-For dinner on your second day, I recommend you visit Mr. 100 Tiramisu that serves 100 different Tiramisu.
-What impressed me the most is actually the food.
-They don’t serve dinner dishes, but they make lovely bruschetta of a different kind, fantastic prosciutto and have a great wine selection.
-The place is tiny, you can’t make a reservation, but it is super cozy, and I would definitely go back here.
+For dinner on your second day, I recommend you visit Mr. 100 Tiramisu, which serves 100 different Tiramisu.
+What impressed me the most was the food.
+They don’t serve dinner dishes, but they make lovely bruschetta of a different kind, fantastic prosciutto, and have a great wine selection.
+The place is tiny; you can’t make a reservation, but it is super cozy, and I would go back here.
 This place is perfect if you have had a late lunch or wine and snacks.
-The tiramisu is premade, but you get different toppings and glancing, although I still loved mine.
+The tiramisu is premade, but you get different toppings and glancing, and I loved mine.

 Day 3 additional day

 Visit Florence and Pisa on a day trip from Rome.
-It is a 12-hour tour, including 2 hours guided tour in Florence.
-CHECK PRICES AND AVAILABILITY FOR A DAY TRIP TOUR FROM ROME TO FLORENCE HERE
+It is a 12-hour tour, including 2 hours of a guided tour in Florence.
+FIND PRICES AND AVAILABILITY FOR A DAY TRIP TOUR FROM ROME TO FLORENCE

 I hope you enjoy Rome!
 Be a doll and be a responsible traveler.
-Rome in collaboration with 4 other major Italian cities, created a campaign #enjoyrespect to remind the travelers to behave while traveling.
-One last thing – don’t leave a trail, especially garbage trail, after yourself on your travels.
+In collaboration with four other major Italian cities, Rome created a campaign #enjoyrespect to remind travelers to behave while traveling.
+One last thing – don’t leave a trail, especially a garbage trail, after yourself on your travels.